cerfuck/react-ym/README.md

 # Yandex Metrika simple module for React

 You just need to import the ym in the index file and initialize with the id.
+In the module used  "TypeScript", which means that it will work in projects on TypeScript, but it can also be used in the JavaScript.

 ## How to use